 Because fights were a regular thing, it wasn’t long until me and Brian got into one, over whose dad made the most money.
 It’s funny to think about this now because both of our fathers were broke.
 In any event, the fight ended our friendship.
 I still know Brian G and our relationship has never been the same since.

 Right around this time cousin Curtis moved back to Virginia with his family.
-And I would be forced to forge my way through this new terrain, of being the black kid at the white school, alone.
+And I would be forced to navigate my way through this new terrain, of being the black kid at the white school, alone.

 I was finally allowed to cross Main Street so I started walking home from school with some kids in my neighborhood.
-Fights would spontaneously combust daily.
+Fights would spontaneously combust.
 There were these two brothers, Chucky and Jonathan.
 We would beat them so bad that adults driving would pull over to see if they were okay.
 I was far from a bully though, getting beat up even more than I was doing the beating.
 Things were crazy then.